Convair B-36 Peacemaker: Crew

 The B-36 had a crew of 15.
-As in the B-29 and B-50, the pressurized flight deck and crew compartment were linked to the rear compartment by a pressurized tunnel through the bomb bay.
+As with the B-29 and B-50, the pressurized flight deck and crew compartment were linked to the rear compartment by a pressurized tunnel through the bomb bay.
 In the B-36, movement through the tunnel was on a wheeled trolley, pulling on a rope.
 The rear compartment featured six bunks and a dining galley and led to the tail turret.

 Landing gear

 The tricycle landing gear of the XB-36 featured a single-wheel main landing gear whose tires were the largest ever manufactured up to that time: 9 ft 2 in tall, 3 ft wide, and weighing 1320 lb, with enough rubber for 60 automobile tires.
 These tires placed so much ground pressure on runways that the XB-36 was restricted to Carswell Field adjacent to the factory in Texas, Eglin Field in Florida, and Fairfield-Suisun Field in California.
-At the suggestion of General Henry H. Arnold, the single-wheel gear was soon replaced by a four-wheeled bogie.
-At one point, a tank-like tracked landing gear was also tried on the XB-36, but it proved heavy and noisy.
-The tracked landing gear was quickly abandoned.
+At one point, a tank-like tracked landing gear was also tried on the XB-36, but it proved heavy and noisy and was soon abandoned.
+The single-wheel gear was soon replaced by four-wheeled bogies.